 10. Insulate with window treatments

-Window treatment ideas not only add decoration at the windows whether blinds, curtains or shutters a window treatment helps to insulate a room.
+Window treatments not only add decoration at the windows.
+Whether blinds, living room curtain ideas or shutters a window treatment helps to insulate a room.
 A living room becomes instantly more cosy when you shut the outside world out, making the space feel more intimate and enclosed.

-Lined blinds and curtains will also add a layer of valuable insulation against teh galss window panes, preventing drafts and chills from entering.
+Lined blinds and curtains will also add a layer of valuable insulation against the glass window panes, preventing drafts and chills from entering.